Freedom of information laws by country: Exceptions

 Access to information is limited by “the obligation to maintain secrecy.”
-Considerations of State security, defence, foreign policy, external economic interests as well as public financial interests can limit the granting of access to the information.
+Considerations of State security, defense, foreign policy, external economic interests as well as public financial interests can limit the granting of access to the information.

 Registers and records processed electronically are excluded from the administrative documents that can be given access to.
 Section 10 outlines other areas excluded from access, such as records of meetings of the Council of State, minutes, as well as documents prepared for such meetings; correspondence between ministries concerning legislation and material used for scientific research or public statistics.

 Appeals

 Decision to grant or not to grant access can be appealed.
 Decisions can also be appealed externally to Folketingets Ombudsman.
 Ombudsman can also deliver opinions and review decisions; however, these are not binding even though generally followed.
-Ombudsman receives 200–300 complaints annually; approximately 15 percent of complaints are ruled in favour of appellants.
+Ombudsman receives 200–300 complaints annually; approximately 15 percent of complaints are ruled in favor of appellants.